wasiahmad/wasiahmad.github.io/_pages/about.md

 ---

 <p align="justify">
-I'm a Senior Research Scientist on the <a href="https://www.nvidia.com/en-us/ai-data-science/foundation-models/nemotron/">Nvidia Nemotron Research</a> team, where I work on post-training, alignment, and test-time scaling strategies to push the boundaries of LLM reasoning and code generation.
+I'm a Senior Research Scientist on the <a href="https://www.nvidia.com/en-us/ai-data-science/foundation-models/nemotron/">Nvidia Nemotron Research</a> team.
+I work at the intersection of post-training, alignment, and test-time scaling.
+My goal is to move beyond static chat to build LLMs with robust reasoning and autonomous code-generation capabilities.
 </p>

 <p align="justify">